DynamoDS/RefineryPrimer/01_introduction/1-05_an-example-of-generative-design.md

 *	daylight
 *	views to the outside

 A geometric system was then created by the designer that allowed the exploration of multiple configurations of work neighborhoods, amenities and circulation.
+The designer also creates an algorithm to measure how different floor plans can be measured against the stated goals above.

-The computer used this algorithm to automatically produce thousands of design options and scored the outputs against the predefined goals.
+The computer used this algorithm to flex the model producing thousands of design options and scoring the outputs against the predefined goals.

+The designer then evaluated the best options that were returned to make a decision on the design.

 <br/>